chunhyonho/deepscMF/README.md

 # deepNMFsc
-This represitory contains deepNMFsc model for single cell dataset
+This represitory contains deepNMFsc model for single cell dataset.